-Central African Republic court rejects ex-president Bozize's candidacy
+Central African Republic court rejects ex-President Bozize's candidacy

 Even though Touadera’s government sought the warrant for Bozize’s arrest, it has not sought to detain him since he returned to CAR.

-Reporting by Antoine Rolland; Writing by Aaron Ross; Editing by Alex Richardson and Timothy Heritage
+Reporting by Antoine Rolland; Writing by Aaron Ross; Editing by Alex Richardson, Timothy Heritage and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.